kondzii14/dumbgpt/README.md

 ## License

-MIT.
+GPL-3.0.
 Do whatever you want with it — it's letter soup.
+Just keep it open source.